Mousa-Sec/Net-Fundamentals/02_Network_Implementations/08_Advanced_Routing.md

 ### Distance-Vector (Hop Count):

 * RIP (Routing Information Protocol): Calculates the best path purely by counting how many routers (hops) are in the way.
 Max hop count is 15.
-Uses **Hop Count**
+Uses **Hop Count** metric

 ### Link-State (Bandwidth/Speed):

 * OSPF (Open Shortest Path First): Builds a complete map of the local network topology and calculates the fastest path based on cable speed (bandwidth).
 Very fast and scales well internally.
+Uses the **Cost** metric

 * IS-IS (Intermediate System to Intermediate System): Functions similarly to OSPF; used heavily within large service-provider internal backbones.